mattmiller/mattmiller.github.com/_posts/2013-03-31-debugging-clojure-with-redefs.md

 with-redefs is also invaluable for debugging.
 For example: I recently had trouble issueing
 <a href="http://docs.basho.com/riak/latest/tutorials/querying/MapReduce/" target="_blank">Riak map reduce jobs</a> from Clojure using the
 <a href="https://github.com/michaelklishin/welle" target="_blank">Welle client</a>.
 I am pretty new Riak and Welle so it was hard to tell
-if the issues were caused by my improper use of the API.
+if the issues were caused by my improper use of the API (shown below).
 </p>

 <script src="https://gist.github.com/mattmiller/5279871.js"> </script>